View All

 Industry-Specific Opportunities in 2025

 The scope of an MBA in Operations is vast across industries.
-This industry demand provides us with a solid reasoning for why an MBA in operations.
+This industry demand provides us with a solid reason for pursuing an MBA in operations.
 As e-commerce logistics, healthcare supply chains, and electric vehicle (EV) production continue to develop, operations professionals are crucial to optimizing processes, decreasing costs, and improving efficiency.

 Here are three high-growth sectors in which operations professionals can shine in 2025: